wavefrontHQ/docs/pages/doc/wavefront_security.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: wavefront_security.html
+published: false
 summary: Understand how Wavefront secures your data and helps you fine-tune security for your cluster.
 ---

 Wavefront by VMware uses an inherently secure environment that protects your data and includes facilities for you to customize authentication and authorization.

 This page gives a summary.
 For a detailed discussion of all aspects of security, download and review the [Cloud Security Alliance Consensus Assessments Initiative Questionnaire for Wavefront by VMware](https://cloudsecurityalliance.org/star/registry/vmware-inc/).

 ## VMware Security Development Lifecycle